Syndergaard spent the early part of his childhood playing soccer, and initially didn't want to give baseball a shot.

 October 2016: Just in time for the World Series, Cartoon Network’s “Uncle Grandpa” animated series will sport a Fall Classic theme on Oct.
 22.

-The show featured Tampa Bay Rays pitcher Chris Archer, Baltimore Orioles All-Star center fielder Adam Jones, Houston Astros second baseman José Altuve, Boston Red Sox pitcher David Price and New York Mets pitcher Noah Syndergaard.
-The major-leaguers attempted to help Uncle Grandpa train his struggling Little League squad.
+The show featured Rays pitcher Chris Archer, Orioles center fielder Adam Jones, Astros second baseman José Altuve, Red Sox pitcher David Price, and Mets pitcher Noah Syndergaard.
+The Major Leaguers attempted to help Uncle Grandpa train his struggling Little League squad.

 Favorite shows: Syndergaard's favorite TV series are "Breaking Bad" and "Game of Thrones."
 He's even named some of his gloves after characters from those shows, including Tyrion Lannister, Jon Snow and Heisenberg.
 Lion Drago from "Rocky IV," Rick Grimes from "The Walking Dead" as well as Thor and Loki are also represented in leather.

-Dec 13, 2016: Within moments of the Red Sox landing Chris Sale at the 2016 Winter Meetings, Mets starter Noah Syndergaard took to Twitter, bristling at the notion that the Sox -- or the Cubs, or the Nationals, or anyone else -- now boast baseball's best rotation.
+Dec 13, 2016: Within moments of the Red Sox landing Chris Sale at the 2016 Winter Meetings, Syndergaard took to Twitter, bristling at the notion that the Sox now boast baseball's best rotation.